 According to Harvard, these successful learning communities contribute to distributed leadership, the idea that an organization’s success is driven by leaders at all levels who share a common goal.

-It’s no coincidence that learning communities are often described as “transformative”; they frequently result in positive change within individuals, organizations, and society.
+It is no coincidence that learning communities are often described as “transformative”; they frequently result in positive change within individuals, organizations, and society.

 Individual change occurs as members gain skills, knowledge, and confidence.
 Within higher education, the impact of learning communities on students is well studied, with positive outcomes including higher retention rates, higher grade point averages, lower risk of academic withdrawal, increased cognitive skills and abilities, and improved ability to adjust to college (Lichtenstein, 2005).

-These benefits, such as cognitive skills and the ability to adjust, can help individuals in any setting, whether higher education, the workforce, or their communities.
+Benefits such as cognitive skills and the ability to adjust, can help individuals in any setting, whether higher education, the workforce, or their communities.

-And as teachers, employers, and social groups start to use learning communities to solve problems and complete complex tasks, they will see positive change as well.
+Furthermore, as teachers, employers, and social groups start to use learning communities to solve problems and complete complex tasks, they will see positive change as well.
 Imagine a business that tasks a strong learning community with increasing engagement or a community group that takes on the challenge of its residents’ access to health and wellness resources.

 Learning communities help measure and understand results, provide knowledge of best practices, and bring together the people who are motivated to make systemic changes.
-These benefits of learning communities are especially impactful.
+These benefits of learning communities are incredibly impactful.
 They imply that true transformation can occur within individuals and society as any group leverages the power of learning communities.